holmesjoli/braille/README.md

 <html lang="en">
 ```

-* HTML should include a descriptive title tag to assist people moving between open tabs
+* HTML should include a descriptive title tag to assist people moving between open tabs[^5]

 ```
 <title>A descriptive page title</title>
 ```

-* HTML images should always include alt tags that describe an image that is useful for interacting and understanding page content
+* HTML images should always include alt tags that describe an image that is useful for interacting and understanding page content[^6]

 ```
 <img alt="Image of ..." src="">